MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway.md

 - Key storage providers for certificate private keys.
 For more information, see [CNG certificates overview](/sccm/core/plan-design/network/cng-certificates-overview).

-- Starting in version 1802, when you configure Windows with the following policy: **System cryptography: Use FIPS-compliant algorithms for encryption, hashing, and signing**
+- When you configure Windows with the following policy: **System cryptography: Use FIPS-compliant algorithms for encryption, hashing, and signing**

-- Starting in version 1802, support for **TLS 1.2**.
-For more information, see [Cryptographic controls technical reference](/sccm/core/plan-design/security/cryptographic-controls-technical-reference#about-ssl-vulnerabilities).
+- **TLS 1.2**.
+For more information, see [How to enable TLS 1.2](/sccm/core/plan-design/security/enable-tls-1-2).

 ## <a name="bkmk_serverauth"></a> CMG server authentication certificate